Streaking No. 2 Auburn wins 80-71 over No. 12 Kentucky

 AP Sports Writer

-The Tigers (18-1, 7-0 Southeastern Conference) rallied from a 10-point deficit to win their 15th straight in likely the biggest home game since the arena opened in 2010.
-It was big enough that students at the traditional football school were pitching tents by Friday morning and endured the cold weather overnight to make sure they got in.
+The Tigers (18-1, 7-0 Southeastern Conference) rallied from a 10-point deficit to win their 15th straight in likely the biggest home game since Auburn Arena opened in 2010.
+It was big enough that the traditional football school had students set up tents Friday morning, camping out to make sure they got in.

-“To me it felt like a movie,” Johnson said.
-“I never played in anything like that.
-It’s just so fun.”

-The Tigers, who have matched the highest ranking in program history, are hoping to move up to the top spot for the first time.
-Fans chanted No. 1 in the final moments, hoping their team will supplant Gonzaga.
+The Tigers, who have matched the highest ranking in program history, made it worth the wait.
+Fans chanted No. 1 in the final moments, hoping to supplant Gonzaga.

-“Sometimes it’s hard to have such high expectations be lived up to,” Auburn coach Bruce Pearl said.
-“But I don’t think there’s any question that that game and that environment lived up to anybody’s expectations.”

 Kentucky’s No. 2 scorer, TyTy Washington, only played eight minutes and scored four points before being helped off the court with a left ankle injury.
 He didn’t return.